Corte di Giarola: History

 During World War II, on April 17, 1945, the court was hit by the bombings of Allied aircraft, which caused the death of nine people and the partial collapse of the church (Chiesa di San Nicomede), of which only a few portions of the external walls survived; the place of worship was rebuilt in 1950 in the original Romanesque forms.

 The food factory taken over in 1957 by the entrepreneur Ercole Azzali; a few years later, however, it was closed, followed by the dairy factory.
 After the cessation of production activity, the complex's degradation increased, until in 1998 the court and the annexed structures were purchased by Ente Parco Fluviale Regionale del Taro, then the Ente di Gestione per i Parchi (Park Management Authority) and the Biodiversità Emilia Occidentale.
 The new owners started the renovation works, using part of the building as their headquarters; the east wing was provided with exhibition and auditorium halls.
 In 2005, the farmhouse was restored, becoming an exhibit of a historic laboratory.
 In 2006, with additional financing of the region of Emilia-Romagna, the Collecchio Municipality and the Cariparma Foundation, the south wing, originally used as a woodcutting and storage facility, was transformed into a theatrical theater; Teatro alla Corte (The Court Theater) was inaugurated in September 2007.
-In the same year, the west wing renovations were was started, originally the ancient stables.
+In the same year, the west wing renovations were started, originally the ancient stables.
 The Museum of Tomato was inaugurated on the wing in 2010.
 Further renovations in the west wing yard serving earlier as a pasta factory and a mill followed and mill; and in 2014, the renovated areas became the home of the Museum of Pasta with both tomato and pasta museums as part of the Musei del cibo (the food museum).
 In 2014, the roof of the church of San Nicomede was also rebuilt.
 It serves as a parish house serving the hamlet of Pontescodogna.